pali-english/pali-english.github.io/README.md

 but desire is these folk’s bane.
 That’s why a gift to one rid of desire
 is so very fruitful.

+    Tiṇadosāni: of weeds, the bane
+    Khettāni: of fields, crops
+    Icchādosā: of desire, the bane
+    Ayaṁ: this
+    Pajā: people, folk
+    Tasmā: therefore, thus
+    Hi: indeed
+    Vigaticchesu: in the one who is free from desire
+    Dinnaṁ: given, gift
+    Hoti: is
+    Mahapphalaṁ: greatly fruitful, very rewarding

 ### 25. Bhikkhuvagga: Mendicants

 Cakkhunā saṁvaro sādhu,